A sojourn-based approach to semi-Markov Reinforcement Learning: Numerical tests

-so that the expected average can be approximated via Monte Carlo methods.
-Here we consider $100$ different evaluations.
-To smooth further the data, we do not consider directly $\E[R_m]$ but the expected value of the average on batches of $50$ episodes, i.e.
+so that the expected reward can be approximated via Monte Carlo methods.
+Here we consider $100$ different evaluations and then we take the average.
+To smooth further the data, we do not consider directly $\E[R_m]$ but the expected value of the average on batches of $50$ episodes, i.e. the \textit{average expected reward} defined as

-The results for different values of the learning rate can be seen in Figure \ref{fig:figure1}, while in Figure \ref{fig:figure2} we plot only the trajectory for the learning rate ${\rm LR}=0.3$.
+The results for different values of the learning rate can be seen in Figure \ref{fig:figure1}, while in Figure \ref{fig:figure2} we plot only the trajectory of $R_{k,{\rm avg}}$ for ${\rm LR}=0.3$.
 As we can see on both figures (and as expected), the average expected reward is increasing with $m$.
-Let us recall that, by Theorem \ref{thm:conv}, we do not expect the method to converge, but to provide a quite good approximation of the solution.
+Let us recall that, by Theorem \ref{thm:conv}, we do not presume that the method converges, but it still provides a quite good approximation of the solution.
 As one can see from the plots, we obtain a lower average expected reward for ${\rm LR}=0.1,0.2$ while the values for ${\rm LR}=0.3,0.4$ and $0.5$ are higher and quite close each other.
-This seems to contradict Theorem \ref{thm:conv}: actually, this phenomenon is due to trade-off between accuracy and speed of convergence (that is explained, for instance, by \cite[Theorem 2.4]{borkar2000ode}).
-Thus, even if for ${\rm LR}=0.1$ the method should be more accurate, it takes also much more episodes to reach such accuracy.
+This seems to contradict Theorem \ref{thm:conv}: actually, this phenomenon is due to trade-off between accuracy and speed of convergence (that could be explained, for instance, by \cite[Theorem 2.4]{borkar2000ode}).
+Thus, even if for ${\rm LR}=0.1$ the method should be more accurate, it takes also much more episodes to reach such an accuracy.
 For this reason, we use ${\rm LR}=0.3$ as reference case.

-Together with the average, we considered also the minimal and the maximal expected rewards defined respectively by
+Together with the average, we considered also the \textit{minimal} and the \textit{maximal expected rewards} defined respectively by